it-all/Spaghettify/README.md

 Configuration
 ~$ cd /path/to/project
 ~$ mv config/env-sample.php env.php
-EDIT env.php as necessary, especially the database and email settings.
+Edit env.php as necessary, especially the database and email settings.
 Create a (local) website with public as the root directory (default web server is Apache w/ .htaccess in /public).
 Set your error log to /path/to/project/storage/logs/apacheErrors.log if you so desire.
 Remember to restart apache if necessary.
 Browse to it.
 You should see the Spaghettify home page with a link to Login.
 When logged in, this link changes to Admin.
 The initial username / password = owner / ownerownerowner.